inabikarilibrary/inalib/inapedia/players/french/jivizz.md

 # JiviZz

-JiviZz is a French player, maining Nomash.
+JiviZz is a French :fr: player, maining Nomash.

 ## Achievements